bruin-data/ingestr/docs/supported-sources/appsflyer.md

 ingestr ingest
     --source-uri 'appsflyer://?api_key=ey123'
     --source-table 'campaigns'
-    --dest-uri duckdb:///appsflyer.duckdb
+    --dest-uri duckdb:///dest.duckdb
     --dest-table 'appsflyer.output'
 ```

-The result of this command will be a table in the `appsflyer.duckdb` database.
+The result of this command will be a table in the `dest.duckdb` database.

 ## Tables
 AppsFlyer source allows ingesting the following sources into separate tables: